Leaf-Agriculture/docs/docs/501-operations.md

 possible to filter the results by passing some query parameters.
 They are listed below.

-- `userId`, only matches files from this user
+- `leafUserId`, only matches files from this user
 - `provider`, filter by the provider.
 Currently we support the following providers: `CNHI`, `JohnDeere`, `Trimble` and `ClimateFieldView`
-- `status`, each file can be on a different step of our processing pipeline.
-You can match each step of the process by passing one of the following: `EMPTY`, `DOWNLOADED`, `CONVERTED`, `FAILED`, `GENERATED_GEOJSON`, `GENERATED_STANDARD_GEOJSON`, `GENERATED_PNGS`, `GENERATED_SUMMARY`, `SENT_TO_MERGE`
+- `status`You can match the step of the process by passing one of the following: `processed`, `failed` or `processing`
-- `fileOrigin`, files have differnte origins in our services.
-You can filter by its origin using one of the following: `POOLED`, `AUTOMERGED`, `MERGED`, `UPLOADED`
+- `origin`, files have differnte origins in our services.
+You can filter by its origin using one of the following: `provider`, `automerged`, `merged`, `uploaded`
 - `organizationId`, as the provider organizationId (only available for JohnDeere files)
 - `createdTime`, as ISO 8601 date to filter by the file's creation time
-- `convertedTime`, as ISO 8601 date to filter by the time the files has finished converting
-- `operationStart`, as ISO 8601 date to filter by the operation's start time
+- `operationStartTime`, as ISO 8601 date to filter by the operation's start time
-- `operationEnd`, as ISO 8601 date to filter by the operation's end time
+- `operationEndTime`, as ISO 8601 date to filter by the operation's end time

 You can also pass some parameters used exclusively for paging through results.
 They are: